The classic line-up of The Jimi Hendrix Experience, from left to right: Noel Redding, Mitch Mitchell and Jimi Hendrix.

 best electric guitarist of all time.
 After playing in back-up bands for artists like Little Richard and the Isley Brothers

-, he rose to prominence as the lead singer and guitarist in his band The Jimi Hendrix Experience.
+, who took him to London and made him a star as the lead singer and guitarist of The Jimi Hendrix Experience (Which included Noel Redding and Mitch Mitchell).
 First achieving success in England, his American breakthrough was at 1967's Monterey Pop Festival, where he managed to upstage The Who

 having destroyed their instruments by setting his guitar on fire

-festival, where his apocalyptic performance of ''The Star Spangled Banner''
+festival, where Hendrix's apocalyptic performance of ''The Star Spangled Banner''

-of choking on his vomit due to alcohol and drug overdose, the second (only a few months after Brian Jones
+of choking on his vomit due to alcohol and drug overdose, the second (only around a year after Brian Jones

 ) of several prominent rock artists to die at that age (although his blues roots have led some to say that he merely moved the curse from blues to rock, as the legendary Robert Johnson